ewhanley/udacity-full-stack/backend-project/vagrant/README.md

             }
         }
         ```

+5. Get a Google OAuth 2.0 client ID and client secret
+   - Go [here](https://console.developers.google.com/apis/dashboard) and create a new project via the dropdown in the upper left of the page.
+   - Once the project is completed, select *OAuth client ID* from the *Create credentials* dropdown in the middle of the page.
+   - Follow the prompts, selecting *Web application* as the Application type.
+Also, add *http://localhost:5000/* as an Authorized Javascript origin and add *http://localhost:5000* and *http://localhost:5000/login* and *http://localhost:5000/gconnect* to the list of Authorized redirect URIs.
+   - Once the credentials are created, download the corresponding JSON file and save it as `g_client_secrets.json` in the project root directory (`\vagrant`).
+   - Lastly replace the client ID on line 40 of `templates\login.html` with your client ID:

+    ```html

+    <span class="g-signin" data-scope="openid email" data-clientid="YOUR_GOOGLE_CLIENT_ID_HERE"

+    ```

 5. Copy
 4. Download the data to populate the project database [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip). **You will have to extract the file and put the `newsdata.sql` file into the `/vagrant` directory from Step 3.**